Revere, Massachusetts: History of Immigration

-Second wave

 Between 1837 and 1840, the population nearly doubled due to the second major wave of immigration into the area.

 "During this period of time more than 750,000 Irish, British and German immigrants arrived in America; and another 4.3 million immigrants came from these countries during the next 20 years.
 Of the total number of immigrants to America during the second wave, 40 percent were from Ireland, escaping poverty and famine in their native country."

-Third wave

 "By 1905 the Italian population in Revere had grown large enough that the first Italian Catholic Parish of Saint Anthony of Padua was founded in a three-family dwelling on Revere Street.
 It was clear in 1905 that the Italian population of Revere was rapidly becoming the fastest growing ethnic group in the town."

 At this time, "only 19 percent of the immigrants entering the U.S. were from northern Europe, while 81 percent were from southern, eastern, and central Europe," and "nearly 60 percent of the births in the Town of Revere were to foreign born parents."